Next month’s end marks my first anniversary of owning the 2021 Model Y Long Range and, with it, my entry into the muddy realm of “driving automation.”

 So the point is, there’s no way you can depend on Tesla Vision at all times.
 At best, it only works on beautiful days.
 And you can’t count the best-case scenario as success.

-In other words, if what Elon said about Tesla Vision indeed became true, it’d be only accurate in certain situations.
-The car would need RADAR or LiDAR or a new type of sensor for the rest.
+In other words, if what Elon said about Tesla Vision indeed became true, it’d be only accurate in certain situations — more than enough for some demos or YouTube fan videos.
+The car sure would need RADAR or LiDAR or a new type of sensor for the rest.

 My take is Tesla Vision might have been an excuse for Tesla to keep shipping its cars even during a chip shortage — each sensor requires a computer chip — or to cut costs.
 I wouldn’t be surprised if the company changed its mind and added RADAR or even LiDAR to its future cars.

-As a result of this change in hardware, I find it unwise to buy any Model Y or Model 3 release after May 2021.
+As a result of this change in hardware, I find it unwise to buy any Model Y or Model 3 release after May 2021 if you want to enjoy Autopilot or FSD — the car still drives great without these.

-I’d wait until the Tesla Vision gets on par with RADAR-enable models, if that’s possible at all, or when the RADAR is put back into the card, which will likely happen in future releases.
+I’d wait until the Tesla Vision gets on par with RADAR-enable models if that’s possible at all, or when the RADAR is put back into the car, which might happen in future releases.

 Again, self-driving should be about leveraging multiple types of sensors to consistently deliver the best safety result and not betting on a single type together with some software voodoo.